sizvix/MenuVR/README.md

 # MenuVR
-A user frienfy menu to use in a-frame scene.
+A user friendly menu to use in an a-frame scene.

 Example :
 ```javascript